Unite for Diabetes!

 World Diabetes Day is now an official United Nations World Health Day.
 On 20 December 2006, the UN General Assembly passed resolution 61/225, which designated the existing World Diabetes Day as an official world day beginning in 2007.
 This landmark resolution also recognized diabetes as “a chronic, debilitating and costly disease associated with major complications that pose severe risks for families, countries and the entire world.”

 World Diabetes Day is celebrated worldwide.
 It brings together millions of people in over 160 countries to raise awareness of diabetes, including children and adults affected by diabetes, politicians, healthcare professionals, healthcare decision-makers and the media.
 Numerous local and national events are organised by the member associations of the International Diabetes Federation of which Diabetes Australia is one.

-In Victoria we are holding events for stakeholders, partners and consumers
+In Victoria in 2014, we are holding events for stakeholders, partners and consumers

-- Lighting up the iconic Melbourne GPO Building in blue on 13 November, the eve of World Diabetes Day.
+- Lighting up the Yarra Building at Federation Square, Melbourne in blue at 8pm 13 November, the eve of World Diabetes Day.

-- Presenting the Diabetes Australia Research Trust’s Millennium Grant and 20 seeding grants to diabetes researchers for their projects for the coming year.
+- Presenting the Diabetes Australia Research Program’s Millennium Grant and 20 seeding grants to diabetes researchers for their projects for the coming year.

 For more information and resources to support WDD events visit www.worlddiabetesday.org

 Blue Fridays is an important World Diabetes Day initiative from Diabetes Social Media Advocacy.